Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- Columns are in correct formats (e.g., numeric, categorical).

-* **User Story** - As a data analyst, I want to transform skewed features and encode categorical variables, so that my data meets modeling assumptions.
+* **User Story** - As a data analyst, I want to transform skewed features and encode categorical variables, so that my data meets modeling assumptions. **Business Requirement 2**

     * Acceptance Criteria: